hughes84/ambust/README.md

 # H1 First time visitor goals

-   1. As a first time visitor, I want to understand the purpose of this site and to be able to easily navigate through it.
+   1. As a first time visitor on this site, I want to know what the site is about without having to read too much content.
-   2. As a first time visitor, I want to be able to find pictures &/or descriptions.
+   2. As a first time visitor on this site, I want the title, headings and descriptions to be easily found and easily understood.
-   3. As a first time visitor, I want to be able to see where the company is based and to find contact details with ease, e.g. social media links/contact form.
+   3. As a first time visitor on this site, I don't want to be left confused with any navigation issues or detailed descriptions.

 # H2 Returning visitor goals

-   1. As a returning visitor, I want to be able to contact the company with ease and get a prompt response.
+   1. As a returning visitor to this site, I want my experience to be as easy as the first and know how to navigate to where I want to go.
-   2. As a returning visitor, I want to find links to other community groups who use the National Park area for
+   2. As a returning visitor to this site, I want have easy access to signing up to the service.
-      recreation.

 # H3 Frequent user goals

-   1. As a frequent user, I want to view some new pictures or updates on the service
+   1. As a frequent user to this site, I want to view some new pictures or updates on the service.
-   2. As a frequent user, I want to read more about the service and updates on joining or promoting
+   2. As a frequent user to this site, I want to read more about the service and updates on joining or promotions.
-   3. As a frequent user, I want to check to see if there is any news, or any new updates on the website
+   3. As a frequent user to this site, I want to check to see if there is any local news, or any new updates to the website.

 # H4 Visual Studio Code